 Tough Love is Fundamentally Amiss

 All too often, tough love is recommended as a solution.
 In my opinion, this is awful advice.
 It almost always ends tragically.
 Of course, a parent should prevent a child from taking them down with the ship.
 That doesn’t mean they should throw the child overboard without a life preserver in the process.
 How can anyone call that love?
 I certainly don’t.
 Tough love does shield the parent from the destructive nature of addiction, but it also alienates the child further, escalates drug abuse, and increases the risk of incarceration or worse!
 Tough love is both counter-intuitive and counterproductive to addiction recovery.
+That is not how to deal with a drug addict son or daughter.
 There is a better way.

 If you are dealing with an addicted teen or young adult, that is an incredibly difficult and painful situation.
 However, that difficult situation is often exacerbated by enabling.
 Right now, as a parent, you probably feel caught between a rock and a hard place.
 On one side, you don’t want to finance your child’s drug habit.
 On the other, you don’t want to see him or her suffer.
 In most cases, parents go to one extreme or the other.
 They either enable their drug addicted child to the maximum or they use tough love and pull the plug.
 The correct approach is somewhere in between.
 To help, without enabling, there are two things you should do:

 2. Give up Fighting the Effects of Addiction

 I’ll show you, step by step, in my book, how to deal with a drug addict son or daughter without enabling him or her.

 How to Help your Drug Addict Son or Daughter